-As we continue to advance our product candidates through preclinical and clinical development and prepare for commercialization, we expect our expenses to increase substantially in connection with our ongoing activities.
+As we continue to advance our product candidates through preclinical and clinical development and increase our commercialization efforts, we expect our expenses to increase substantially in connection with our ongoing

-As of September 30, 2017, our available cash, cash equivalents, and investments were \$396.0 million.
-We will likely require additional capital to obtain regulatory approval for, and to commercialize, all of our product candidates.
+As of March 31, 2018, our available cash, cash equivalents, and investments were \$571.3 million.
+We will likely require additional capital to commercialize our products and to obtain regulatory approval for, and to commercialize, all of our product candidates.
 In addition, our operating plans may change as a result of many factors that may currently be unknown to us, and we may need to seek additional funds sooner than planned.
 Our future funding requirements will depend on many factors, including but not limited to:

-- · the scope, rate of progress, results, and cost of our clinical studies, nonclinical testing, and other related activities; - the cost of manufacturing clinical supplies, and establishing commercial supplies, of our product candidates and any products that we may develop; - the number and characteristics of the product candidates that we pursue; - the cost, timing, and outcomes of regulatory approvals; - the cost and timing of establishing and operating our international subsidiaries; - the cost and timing of establishing field forces, marketing, and distribution capabilities; - the cost and timing of other activities needed to commercialize our products; and - the terms and timing of any collaborative, licensing, acquisition, and other arrangements that we may establish, including any required milestone, royalty, and other payments thereunder.
+- the scope, rate of progress, results, and cost of our clinical studies, nonclinical testing, and other related activities; - · the cost of manufacturing clinical supplies, and establishing commercial supplies, of our product candidates and any products that we may develop; - the number and characteristics of the product candidates that we pursue; - the cost, timing, and outcomes of regulatory approvals; - the cost and timing of establishing and operating our international subsidiaries; - the cost and timing of establishing field forces, marketing, and distribution capabilities; - the cost and timing of other activities needed to commercialize our products; and - the terms and timing of any collaborative, licensing, acquisition, and other arrangements that we may establish, including any required milestone, royalty, and reimbursements or other payments thereunder.

 Any additional fundraising efforts may divert our management's attention from their day-to-day activities, which may adversely affect our ability to develop and commercialize our product candidates.
 In addition, we cannot guarantee that future financing will be available in sufficient amounts or on terms acceptable to us, if at all.
 Moreover, the terms of any financing may adversely affect the holdings or the rights of our stockholders and the issuance of additional securities, whether equity or debt, by us, or the possibility of such issuance, may cause the market price of our shares to decline.
 The sale of additional equity or convertible securities would dilute all of our stockholders.
 If we incur debt, it could result in increased fixed payment obligations and we may be required to agree to certain restrictive covenants, such as limitations on our ability to incur additional debt, limitations on our ability to acquire, sell, or license intellectual property rights, and other operating restrictions that could adversely impact our ability to conduct our business.
-We could also be required to seek funds through collaborative partnerships, strategic alliances, and licensing or other arrangements and we may be required to relinquish rights to some of our technologies or product candidates, future revenue streams, research programs, and other product candidates or otherwise agree to terms unfavorable to us, any of which may have a material adverse effect on our business, operating results, and prospects.
-Even if we believe we have sufficient funds for our current or future operating plans, we may seek additional capital if market conditions are favorable or if we have specific strategic considerations.
+If we are granted priority review vouchers in connection with regulatory approvals for our product candidates, we may be unable to sell the vouchers or, if we do sell the vouchers, we may have to sell them on unfavorable terms and at prices that are lower than expected.
+Regulatory authorities may also cease granting such vouchers in the future.
+We could also be required to sek funds through collaborative partnerships, strategic alliances, and licensing or other arrangements and we may be required to relinquish rights to some of our technologies or product candidates, future revenue streams, research programs, and other product candidates or otherwise agree to terms unfavorable to us, any of which may have a material adverse effect on our business, operating results, and prospects.
+Even if we believe we have sufficient funds for our current or future operating plans, we may seek additional capital if market conditions are favorable or if we have speci